frequent/multiview/README.md

 * any number of popovers are possible, but only one menu, main and fullwidth panel per "wrapper-page"
 * panels use **data-id**, while JQM pages use **id**, this ensures JQM doesn't mix them up
 * for a panel to work the first page to show needs to be specified by assigning **data-show="first"** to a page inside each panel
+* panels can be setup empty or with only the first page.
+Specifying **pageContainer** on changePage will Ajax-load pages into the container (not the body!)
 *****

 #### 2. Screen Modes